The Saga of the Seventh Generation

 Mato’s curse has unforeseen consequences for the offspring of both Samuel and Morning Star.
 Raven, love child of Willie Bear and Willow, combines great beauty and rage that gives voice to the outrage of her people.
 Her child, Maggie, brings innocence back to the family line, only to be broken in Chastity and her daughter, Jessie.
 None of the girls in Samuel’s line survive, but his grandson, Nick, joins up with Sarah to discover the secrets of Samuel’s past.

-Jessie and Peter meet, each rafting solo on the Colorado River, looking for an anchor in their lives.
+When David has to leave unexpectedly, Jessie and Peter meet while each is rafting solo on the Colorado River looking for an anchor in their respective lives.
 Their deep and tragic love breaks the curse, enabling their two children, Sara and Ben, to fulfill the prophecy of Crazy Horse.
 They are the seventh generation and the beginning of the seven to come.

 About This Trilogy